andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 You can't have "special" coins that do things, for example, imagine wanting "red coins" that besides adding to your balance, gives you an invincibility status for a period of time.

+### PickUpCoinAction

+The PickUpCoinAction was needed instead of just using the default `PickUpItemAction` that the Item class returns in `getPickUpAction`.
+The reason for this is that special behaviur needs to be put in place besides just picking up the item and placing it into your inventory.
+We need to add in the amount of that coin into the balance of the actor as well, and then remove it from the inventory.
+Nevertheless, it is still the action of picking up an item, with some common characteristics between it, such as the menu description of picking up the item, and the removal of the item from the map after picking it up, as such, we decide to extend this class to re-use its functionality.

+If you're wondering about the dependency on `Status` for PickUpCoin action, it's to check if the actor is allowed to handle money with a `CAN_MANAGE_MONEY` status to see if it is possible to add money to wallet of the actor or not.
+An example would be perhaps if there was a debuff to cause Mario not to be able to pick up any coins for X amount of turns.

 ### Design of Tree